tantsandras/mm/content/podcastEpisodesFolder/the-bride-of-christ.md

   because i am a kind master
   and you will do this for god
-  or you will forever be condemned and in Asa Waldau's case she was dubbed the bride of christ because she was a pastor in another congregation like a youth pastor and
+  or you will forever be condemned and in Åsa Waldau's case she was dubbed the bride of christ because she was a pastor in another congregation like a youth pastor and